rummykhan/lumen-session-example/readme.md

 ]);
 ```

-Purpose of the above step is to tell laravel to start session on every request and before serving response persist the session.
+Purpose of adding the above middleware is to start session on every request and save session before serving response.

 **Step - 3**